-The Xilinx Software Development Kit (SDK) is the complete Integrated Design Environment for creating powerful and optimized software applications for all Xilinx embedded microprocessors, from the award winning Zynq™-7000 All Programmable SoCs, to the industry-leading MicroBlaze™.
+The Software Development Kit (SDK) is the Xilinx Integrated Design Environment for creating embedded applications on any of Xilinx' award winning microprocessors from Zynq™-7000 All Programmable SoCs, to the industry-leading MicroBlaze™.
 SDK is the first application IDE to deliver true homogenous and heterogenous multi-processor design and debug.

 Xilinx SDK understands the custom Xilinx-based embedded hardware design that has been defined in either the Vivado Design Suite or the Xilinx Platform Studio (XPS) with ISE.
 Based on this design, several key parameters are auto-configured, including memory maps, peripheral register settings, tools and library paths, compiler options, JTAG and flash memory settings, debugger connections, and Linux and bare-metal Board Support Packages (BSPs).
 This custom design-aware pre-configuration, combined with the auto-generation of critical system software, ensures that software development can begin with a minimal learning curve.